-St Hilda's Boat Club
+St Hilda's College Boat Club

-Teamwork skills – from a training point of view, you’ll find that being part of a group helps your motivation and allows you as an individual to get more out of the exercise.
+Teamwork skills – From a training point of view, you’ll find that being part of a group helps your motivation and allows you as an individual to get more out of the exercise.
 Aside from this you’ll develop important skills in how to work with others and get the best out of each other.
-In a boat of 8 people, timing, coordination and collective determination are very important!
+In a boat of 9 people, timing, coordination and collective determination are very important!

-It’s a one-off opportunity – you won’t get the chance to do anything quite like this again.
+It’s a one-off opportunity – You won’t get the chance to do anything quite like this again.
 Oxford college rowing is unique, and you won’t often be in a situation where you can get out in a boat this cheaply and frequently.
 Get out and try it while you can.

 There are many reasons to row at St Hilda's, but what matters in the end is whether you enjoy it.
 That is our first and most important focus here at SHCBC

 As the well known saying goes: the more you put in the more you get out.
 That is certainly true of rowing, not only in terms of competitions but also in terms of enjoyment, team spirit, friendships and personal rewards